mctools/mcpl/index.md

 storage and interchange of particles between various Monte Carlo simulation applications.
-It is implemented in portable C code and is made available to the scientific community, along with converters and plugins for [several popular simulation packages](LOCAL:hooks).
+It is implemented in portable C code and is made available to the scientific community, along with converters and plugins for [several popular simulation packages](LOCAL:hooks/).

 MCPL is described in great detail in {% include linkpaper.html linkname="the MCPL paper" %}, and in particular details of the file format itself can be found in {% include linkpaper.html linkname="section 2" section=2 %}.
 The present web-page serves as an online home for MCPL, providing both quick recipes and updated information where needed.
-You can [download](LOCAL:get) and try out the MCPL distribution right away, or use the menu above to navigate to more information.
+You can [download](LOCAL:get/) and try out the MCPL distribution right away, or use the menu above to navigate to more information.